serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 reason: 'presentingViewController must be set.'
 ```

-The Google Sign In singleton has the property `presentingViewController` that must refer to the view controller that will present the sign-in screen.
+The Google Sign In shared instance has the property `presentingViewController` that must refer to the view controller that will present the sign-in screen.
 To fix this, some changes must be done in our `SceneDelegate`.

 ```swift
 import UIKit